-We're working in the country right now.
-Helping families who need our help today, along with those who will need it tomorrow.
+With the help of our partners, we're helping families who need our help today, along with those who will need it tomorrow.

 ShelterBox response team member Rachel Harvey reports from Seje in Northern Iraq on our work with fellow aid agency ACTED to make unfinished houses weatherproof for families on the run from Islamic State.